 The Nippon Foundation uses the expertise gained in responding to the 1995 Great Hanshin Awaji Earthquake and the 2011 Great East Japan Earthquake, including drawing on the Special Fund for Disaster Preparedness established in 2014, to provide emergency relief and support for reconstruction after Kumamoto Prefecture and adjacent areas suffer major damage from a series of earthquakes that struck over several days in mid-April.
 This includes identifying the actual needs on the ground, providing special assistance to persons with disabilities and older persons, and coordinating with NGOs and local governments.

 The Nippon Foundation Social Innovation Forum 2016 brings together representatives of governments, companies, NGOs, and research institutions, to seek innovative ways to address social issues through activities that transcend traditional organizational frameworks.
 The forum features presentations by more than 100 specialists and 30 workshops, and is attended by roughly 2,200 people over three days.
-Specially selected social innovation projects (one first prize and two runners up) announced on the final day will receive support from the Foundation of up to one million yen annually for up to three years.
+Specially selected social innovation projects receive support from the Foundation.

-Countries Working Together for Free and Open Seas – 1st Coast Guard Global Summit
+Co-founds and Co-hosts the 1st Coast Guard Global Summit

-The first Coast Guard Global Summit, attended by 35 countries and territories representing Asia, Europe, the Americas, Africa, and Oceana, and three international organizations, is held in September in Tokyo.
-The Nippon Foundation has organized summits of Asian coast guard leaders annually since 2004, focusing on the issues of piracy, maritime accidents, and preserving the maritime environment.
-In 2017, the summit is expanded to include coast guard leaders from around the world.
+The first Coast Guard Global Summit, attended by three international organizationas and 35 countries from around the world, is held in Tokyo.
+Since 2004, the Foundation had organized annual summits of Asian coast guard leaders, but in 2017, the summit is expanded to include coast guard leaders from around the world.
+Issues addressed include piracy, maritime accidents, and preserving the maritime environment.

-The Nippon Foundation DIVERSITY IN THE ARTS Exhibition – Museum of Together is held in October at the Spiral building in Minami-Aoyama, Tokyo.
-The exhibition features approximately 500 works by 22 artists, including artists with intellectual, mental, and physical disabilities, and Shingo Katori of the now disbanded vocal group SMAP participating as the “23rd artist.”
-Over 19 days, more than 39,000 people visit the exhibition, which is designed to make the works accessible for as many people as possible.
+The Nippon Foundation DIVERSITY IN THE ARTS Exhibition – Museum of Together is held at the Spiral building in Minami-Aoyama, Tokyo.
+The exhibition features approximately 500 works by 22 artists, including those with intellectual, mental, and physical disabilities.
+Shingo Katori, formerly of the vocal group SMAP participates as the 23rd artist.
+Over 19 days, more than 39,000 people visit the exhibition, which is designed to make the work accessible for as many people as possible.

 Together with the GEBCO Guiding Committee, The Nippon Foundation launches a new project with the aim of mapping the entire ocean floor by 2030.
 Understanding the bathymetry of the global ocean is imperative for improving maritime navigation, and also for enhancing our ability to predict climate change and monitor marine biodiversity and resources.
 A comprehensive map of the seafloor will assist global efforts to combat pollution, aid marine conservation, forecast tsunami, and better understand tides, wave action, and sediment transport.